Mother's Day Festivities in Mexico

 The sound of music begins Mother's Day in some Mexican cities, where it's the custom to go to her house early in the morning and awaken her with song.
 Those who can afford it hire trios or mariachi bands to accompany them, but Mama equally welcomes children who can't afford a band and have to provide the musical awakening themselves.
 Many families then go to a special mass, followed by a community breakfast.

-For lots more information on the origin of other major holidays, see the links on the next page (after calling your mother).
+For lots more information on the origin of other major holidays, see the links below (after calling your mother).